This is my favorite chai tea recipe.

 You can make your own chai spice mix by choosing the spices you like best.

-While you could use whole spices and mix them with the tea of your choice, my friend Connie brought over a powdered spice mix to make chai when she was camping.
-Following her example, I like to keep the powdered spice mix separate from the tea.
+While you could use whole spices and mix them with the tea of your choice, I like to keep the powdered spice mix separate from the tea.
 It keeps the spices fresher.
 It’s so easy to mix up a fresh batch as you need it.

 Chai Tea Recipe